Nectunia/PropertyInterface/README.md

 ### Installation

+To install this asset you have to :
+1. Download it in the Unity's Assetstore
-To install this asset you have to use the Unity's Package Manager available in the Window menu.
+2. Use the Unity's Package Manager, available in the Window menu, to manage it.